This information sheet tells you:

 The Tribunal does not consider the respondent’s defence.

-See Information Sheet D4 if the respondent wants to rely on their own facts or defence.
+See DA4: Complaint has no reasonable prospect of success if the respondent wants to rely on their own facts or defence.

 “The complainant says we disciplined him because of his disability.